pual98/usna-cs-capstone-5/privacyMethods.md

   to a cluster because their similarity (Euclidian distance) was closest to that cluster.
 Sometimes, data cannot be numerical.
 For non-quantitative data, aka qualitative data, the similarity metric is simply a check to see if the two qualitative data points are an exact match or not.
-Then, instead of the centroid being assigned to the mean (the average of the data), the centroid is assigned the qualitative attribute most frequently found in its dataset (the mode).
+Then, the centroid is assigned to the mean (the average of the data) and the centroid is assigned the qualitative attribute most frequently found in its dataset (the mode).
+  + It is not clear to me how k-prototypes reassigns entities based on their categorical attributes.

 + Reviewing our Java implementation for better code understanding:
     + Entity: this class represents a horizontal partition of data (i.e., one